awsdocs/amazon-eks-user-guide/doc_source/update-managed-node-group.md

    + **Change launch template version** – This option is unavailable if the node group is deployed without a custom launch template\.
 You can only update the launch template version for a node group that has been deployed with a custom launch template\.
 Select the **Launch template version** that you want to update the node group to\.
 If your node group is configured with a custom AMI, then the version that you select must also specify an AMI\.
 When you upgrade to a newer version of your launch template, every node is recycled to match the new configuration of the launch template version specified\.

 1. For **Update strategy**, select one of the following options:
-   + **Rolling update** – This option respects the pod disruption budgets for your cluster\.
-Updates fail if there's a pod disruption budget issue that causes Amazon EKS to be unable to gracefully drain the pods that are running on this node group\.
+   + **Rolling update** – This option respects the Pod disruption budgets for your cluster\.
+Updates fail if there's a Pod disruption budget issue that causes Amazon EKS to be unable to gracefully drain the Pods that are running on this node group\.
-   + **Force update** – This option doesn't respect pod disruption budgets\.
-Updates occur regardless of pod disruption budget issues by forcing node restarts to occur\.
+   + **Force update** – This option doesn't respect Pod disruption budgets\.
+Updates occur regardless of Pod disruption budget issues by forcing node restarts to occur\.

 1. Choose **Update**\.